-By now, we're sure you'll want to watch the rest of this year's European rugby union international showcase.
+By now, we're sure you'll want to watch the rest of this year's biggest European rugby union international tournament.
 Read on to learn how to get a reliable Six Nations live stream wherever you are, plus a complete guide to the remaining 2020 fixtures.

 How to live stream Six Nations 2020 in the UK for free

 Great news!
-Every single Six Nations match will be shown live in the UK on free-to-air television.
-The coverage is spread across the BBC and ITV, so take a look at our info box below to see what channel is showing which individual games.
+All of the remaining Six Nations fixtures will be shown live in the UK on free-to-air television.
+Enjoy it while it lasts, as Sky is tipped to bid aggressively for exclusive rights to Six Nations coverage in the future, meaning it could soon be behind a paywall.
+For now, though, the coverage is spread across the BBC and ITV, so take a look at our info box below to see what channel is showing which individual games.

 If you're trying to watch online (either live or on catch-up) then you can get access via the BBC iPlayer and ITV Hub websites or mobile apps.
 Alternatively, just head to an online streaming TV service such TVPlayer.com, which has all of the UK's freeview channels (including the BBC and ITV) in one place.
 This means you can catch the match on TV, computer, tablet and smartphone for free if you're in the UK - or subscribe to TVPlayer Plus if you want to record it and watch later.

 Not in the UK for the next Six Nations fixtures?
 No worries - just download and install a VPN and use a UK location to watch live as if you were back home.
 Full instructions below.

 How to live stream the Six Nations when you're not in your country